 How to Get Long-Term Disability Benefits

 Nobody wants to think about becoming disabled.
 However, it is important to consider what to do if such an event were to occur.
 How would you pay your day-to-day expenses when you are unable to work?
 Getting long-term disability (LTD) benefits is key to managing your health while not worrying about your income.
-Before you can get your benefits to cover a percentage of your pre-disability income, you must first obtain a long-term disability policy.
+Many may first think about health insurance, but long-term disability insurance is just as important.
+Before you can get such benefits to cover a percentage of your pre-disability income, you must first obtain a long-term disability policy.

-A survey by the SSA found that one out of four people who are 20 years old will become disabled before they retire.
-This means that around 25 percent of the work force may need LTD benefits at some point in their career.
+A survey by the Social Security Administration found that one out of four people who are 20 years old will become disabled before they retire.
+This means that around 25 percent of the workforce may need LTD benefits at some point in their career.
 Therefore, it is vital to begin looking for a policy sooner rather than later.

 Types of LTD Benefits

 Long-term disability insurance replaces all or a percentage of a person’s income if they become unable to work due to sickness or injury.
+This income replacement is crucial for many to focus on their well-being.
 The insurance company will have its own policy and its own terms.
 What one insurance company offers may not be the same as another.

 Nonetheless, there are two ways that a person may obtain long-term disability insurance: a group policy or an individual policy.
 While insurance companies provide both, there are inherent differences between the two that are important to understand.